Vesper Holly

 Vesper Holly is the protagonist in a series of novels by Lloyd Alexander.
 She is a young high-society orphan from Philadelphia, the daughter of an eccentric wealthy archaeologist who disappeared while on an expedition to the Balkan state of Illyria.
 Vesper is looked after by her guardians, Uncle Brinnie and Aunt Mary.

 Vesper is young and wild—not at all the proper Victorian schoolgirl.
 Alexander describes her as having "the digestive talents of a goat and the mind of a chess master.
 She is familiar with half a dozen languages and can swear in all of them."

+Publications

-She is the main character in the following books:
+She is the main character in the following books.